code-423n4/2023-09-reserve-mitigation/README.md

 ## Out of Scope

-Please list any High and Medium issues that were judged as valid but you have chosen not to fix.
 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |
 | | M-07 | Acknowledged.
 See details in commentt https://github.com/code-423n4/2023-07-reserve-findings/issues/24#issuecomment-1670250237 |